-The Board has general oversight responsibility with respect to the business and affairs of the Fund.
-The Board has engaged an investment adviser and (if applicable) a sub-adviser (collectively, the "adviser") to manage the Fund.
-The Fund's investment adviser also serves as administrator of the Fund.
+The Board has general oversight responsibility with respect to the business and affairs of each Fund.
+The Board has engaged an investment adviser and (if applicable) a sub-adviser (collectively, the "adviser") to manage each Fund.
+The Funds' investment adviser also serves as administrator of each Fund.
 The Board is responsible for overseeing such adviser and administrator and other service providers to the Fund.
-The Board is currently composed of eleven Trustees, including ten Trustees who are not "interested persons" of the Fund, as that term is defined in the 1940 Act (each a "noninterested Trustee").
+The Board is currently composed of eleven Trustees, including ten Trustees who are not "interested persons" of a Fund, as that term is defined in the 1940 Act (each a "noninterested Trustee").
 In addition to six regularly scheduled meetings per year, the Board holds special meetings or informal conference calls to discuss specific matters that may require action prior to the next regular meeting.
 As discussed below, the Board has established six committees to assist the Board in performing its oversight responsibilities.

 The Board has appointed a noninterested Trustee to serve in the role of Chairperson.
 The Chairperson's primary role is to participate in the preparation of the agenda for meetings of the Board and the identification of information to be presented to the Board with respect to matters to be acted upon by the Board.
 The Chairperson also presides at all meetings of the Board and acts as a liaison with service providers, officers, attorneys, and other Board members generally between meetings.
 The Chairperson may perform such other functions as may be requested by the Board from time to time.
 In addition, the Board may appoint a noninterested Trustee to serve in the role of Vice-Chairperson.
 The Vice-Chairperson has the power and authority to perform any or all of the duties and responsibilities of the Chairperson in the absence of the Chairperson and/or as requested by the Chairperson.
-Except for any duties specified herein or pursuant to the Fund's Declaration of Trust or By-Laws, the designation of Chairperson or Vice-Chairperson does not impose on such noninterested Trustee any duties, obligations or liability that is greater than the duties, obligations or liability imposed on such person as a member of the Board, generally.
+Except for any duties specified herein or pursuant to each Fund's Declaration of Trust or By-Laws, the designation of Chairperson or Vice-Chairperson does not impose on such noninterested Trustee any duties, obligations or liability imposed on such person as a member of the Board, generally.